 In July 2022, Philips Respironics published a summary of a systematic literature review of Positive Airway Pressure (PAP) device use and cancer risk: Based on 13 epidemiological studies identified from a systematic literature review, no association has been established between use of PAP devices, including Philips Respironics PAP devices, and risk of cancer in patients with obstructive sleep apnea (OSA).
 Two rigorous independent studies showed no statistical difference in cancer risk between OSA patients who used Philips Respironics PAP devices versus other brands of PAP devices.
 Eleven other epidemiological studies provided little additional insight into this question, but their results generally suggested no excess risk of cancer associated with PAP use for OSA.
 The complete summary of the systematic literature review can be found here.

-Philips Respironics has provided the summary of the completed set of test results and analyses for the CPAP/BiPAP sleep therapy devices to the FDA and other competent authorities.
-The FDA is still considering the data and analyses that Philips Respironics has provided and may reach a different conclusion.
 Healthcare providers, patients, and other stakeholders should use the complete July 2023 update (including information on the limitations of the testing) for any informed decision making and should not solely rely on the overview in these FAQs.